Best Natural Fabric Kids Clothes: Cotton, Linen & More

 · 4 min read · Mama Fern Team

 Children's skin is up to 30% thinner than adult skin, according to research published in the Journal of Investigative Dermatology.
 That means it absorbs chemicals and reacts to irritants more easily.
-Choosing natural over synthetic isn't just a preference — it's a practical decision for your child's comfort and health.
+So choosing natural over synthetic is a practical decision for your child's comfort and health.

 The gold standard for kids' clothing.
 Organic cotton is grown without synthetic pesticides or fertilizers, making it safer for both the environment and your child's skin.
 It's soft, breathable, machine-washable, and gets softer with every wash.

 Made from flax fibers, linen is naturally antibacterial and gets softer with age.
-It's incredibly breathable — perfect for warm weather.
+It's breathable, which makes it lovely for warm weather.
 The downside?
-It wrinkles easily, but many parents see that as part of the charm.
+It wrinkles easily, though many parents see that as part of the charm.

 Hemp is the most eco-friendly fabric option in this lineup.
 It needs very little water, grows without pesticides, and even helps restore and aerate the soil it’s grown in.
-The fibers are incredibly strong—often cited as up to three times stronger than cotton—which makes hemp pieces long-lasting, though they can feel a bit stiff at first and soften with wear and washing.
+The fibers are strong, often cited as up to three times stronger than cotton, so hemp pieces last a long time.
+They can feel a bit stiff at first and soften with wear and washing.

 Wool, more specifically Merino Wool since it's Mama Fern's favorite, is a naturally renewable, temperature-regulating fiber that’s gentler and less itchy than traditional wool.
 It wicks moisture, resists odors, and can keep little ones warm in winter while still breathing well in warmer weather.
 The fibers have a natural stretch and softness that make garments comfortable for everyday wear, though they usually need more delicate washing than cotton.

-Not all "natural" marketing claims are created equal.
+Not all "natural" marketing claims mean the same thing.
 Here's what actually matters:

 That being said, do we require certifications in our brand or household?
 NO!
 This is real life and sometimes we need to pick the best option available.
 All products are boldly and explicitly advertised with appropriate certifications on each listing so that you can make the best choice for your family and budget.